-This is one of the most challenging paintings I have done on Little St. Simons Island.
-In this scene the open marsh immediately to the east of the forest allows an unusually low angle of sunlight to flood the understory.
-The jigsaw puzzle of partially backlit and silhouetted maritime vegetation—especially palmetto fronds—demanded extra attention from me to make them legible in oil paint.
+Aiming to capture the glorious effect of early morning sunlight in the maritime forest along North End Road, I set up my easel early and began what turned out to be one of the more challenging paintings I have done on the island.
+In this scene, the interior of the forest is flooded by sunlight streaming in from the open marsh immediately to the east.
+The resulting jigsaw puzzle of partially backlit and silhouetted maritime vegetation—especially palmetto fronds—demanded my extra attention and time before they would become convincing elements on the canvas.
 As much as I wanted to paint this work entirely on location, the briefness of sunrise and the complexity of the subject matter required me to complete it in the studio.

-Begun on location August 2, but painted mainly in the studio – October.
+Begun on location August 2, 2012, but painted mainly in the studio the following October, Sunlit Forest now hangs in the museum room of LSSI’s hunting lodge.

 Exhibition History